ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 1.1.16.2.1. a Person resident in the United States; or, 1.1.16.2.2. a Person owned 10% or more by one or more Persons resident in the United States or by one or more corporations or entities incorporated in or formed in the United States; and,

-1.1.17 “Wallet” means a combination of a user’s public address and corresponding private key (or mnemonic phrase or brain-key file with password) that holds any Digital Tokens that are created and/or received on BitShares Blockchain, which may associate with corresponding transactions related to this address.
+1.1.17 “Wallet” means a combination of a user’s public address and corresponding private key (or mnemonic phrase or brain-key file with password) that holds any Digital Tokens that are created and/or received on BitShares Blockchain, which may associate with corresponding transactions related to this address on the Blockchain.

 1.1.18. "you" or "your" means the user.